-- Schools book a presentation by emailing us at [email protected]
+- Schools book a presentation by contacting us here.

-- The school uses this section including the short documentary-style videos or the 50-minute documentary and accompanying lesson plans for the teacher to use to help with discussing various stigmas with their students.
+- The school uses this section that includes short documentary-style videos, or a full 50-minute documentary, and accompanying lesson plans to help discuss various stigmas with students.

-- Educator completes the lesson plans provided prior to the students watching the video(s).
+- Educators complete the lesson plan prior to students watching the video(s).

 - Students watch the documentary video(s).

-- Students write down anonymous questions on pieces of paper in case they are needed during the Q&A portion of the presentation.
+- Students write down anonymous questions on pieces of paper that can be used during the Q&A portion of the virtual presentation.

-- Students participate in an interactive Q&A session with our Virtual School Presenter.
+- Students participate in an interactive Q&A session with virtual Stigma-Free presenters.

-- Youth complete a brief survey and share their hand-written reflections on their learnings from the presentation.
-Our Admin team follows up with teachers and all student feedback is anonymously submitted to allow for genuine reflection.
-Teachers also complete a Program Scorecard, which provides an opportunity for feedback and evaluation.
+- Students complete a brief survey and share their hand-written reflections on their learnings from the presentation.
+Student feedback is anonymously submitted online or on paper to allow for genuine reflection.
+Teachers also complete a program scorecard, which provides an opportunity for feedback and evaluation.

-- Students are encouraged to take the Stigma-Free Tool after their school day is complete and they have had the rest of the day to ponder on their learnings.
-This allows youth to make a comparison from date of completion to visiting the Tool at a later date and discern whether their views about stigma have changed.
+- Students are encouraged to take the Stigma-Free Tool sometime after their school day is complete, once they have had a chance to ponder their learning.
+Revisiting the Tool at a later date allows youth to discern whether their views about stigma have changed over time.

-- Students and educators are encouraged to use the Student Mental Health Toolkit for further learnings on mental health and stigma.
+- Students and educators are encouraged to use the Student Mental Health Toolkit for further learning on mental health and stigma.